-- A vehicle owner that did not drive the vehicle that caused the accident.
+- A vehicle owner who did not drive the vehicle that caused the accident.

-Because so many people or entities might play a hand in the cause of the wreck, it is better to retain a Wisconsin motor vehicle accident attorney to investigate the case, especially if your doctors expect your injuries to cause long-term or permanent injuries or you lost a loved one in a motor vehicle accident.
+Because so many people or entities might play a role in the cause of your wreck, it is better to retain a Wisconsin motor vehicle accident lawyer to investigate the case, especially if your doctors expect your injuries to cause long-term or permanent injuries or you lost a loved one in a motor vehicle accident.

 Wisconsin Motor Vehicle Accident FAQs

 + How Do I Pay for Medical Expenses Until I Receive My Settlement?